-A plug-in hybrid electric vehicle is one where a conventional petrol or diesel combustion engine is combined with an electric motor and a large battery which is chargeable from an external source.
-It means you can do short journeys (think between 10 and 30 miles) on the battery only and enjoy the more carbon-friendly travel that implies, but if you need to travel further than the car's electric range, you still have a petrol engine or a diesel engine.
+A plug-in hybrid electric vehicle is one where a conventional combustion engine is combined with an electric motor and a large battery pack, which is chargeable from an external source.
+It means you can do short journeys (think between 10 and 30 miles) using battery power only and enjoy the more carbon-friendly low-emission travel that implies, but if you need to travel further than the car's electric range, you still have a petrol engine or a diesel engine.

 What's Happened in the Market for New Plug-in Hybrids?

 In order to understand the market for used PHEVs, it is important know what has happened with sales of new ones – after all, this is ultimately what determines supply.
-On that front, to begin with PHEV sales were spurred by generous Government grants, benefit-in-kind tax treatment and write-down allowances, which meant that models such as the Mitsubishi Outlander PHEV, Volkswagen Golf GTE and BMW 330e barely touched the showroom floor on their way to customers.
+On that front, to begin with PHEV sales were spurred by generous Government grants, benefit-in-kind company car tax treatment and write-down allowances, which meant that models such as the Mitsubishi Outlander PHEV SUV, Volkswagen Golf GTE hatchback and BMW 330e saloon barely touched the showroom floor on their way to customers.
 For company car drivers in particular, PHEVs were almost irresistible.

 Then in November 2018 the Government slashed the benefits for buying a new PHEV, including the removal of any kind of grant for the cars currently available to buy, which in turn has caused a devastating effect on sales.
 In August 2019, sales of new PHEVs in the UK fell by 71.8 per cent to just 907 vehicles, and year-to-date PHEV sales are down 37 per cent compared with 2018, from 27,918 units to 17,594.
 To put that into context, in the same year-to-date period, sales of pure battery cars (for which a grant still exists) are up 93.1 per cent (from 9,009 to 17,393).